 Nicole DiGiorgio graduated from Colby-Sawyer College with a degree in child development.
 She did her student teaching in preschool, kindergarten, and first grade classrooms.
 She has worked as a preschool teacher in two different classrooms and is loving teaching five year olds in Room 10!
 Nicole enjoys supporting children’s curiosity and encouraging them to be creative.
 She loves dancing, making music and block building with children.
 Nicole enjoys listening to the children’s imaginative stories, watching them discover why their structure may have fallen over and observing their teamwork.
 She has truly mastered the intricacies of emerging curriculum and has facilitated exploration into subjects as random and fascinating as string, tape, sticks and Australia!
 In her free time she likes spending time with her younger brother and sister who sometimes come to visit and share their interests.
 She loves walking, doing Zumba and baking.
 Nicole is very excited to be a part of the Sharon Cooperative School and watch the children grow and learn throughout the school year.

-- Susan Jeffries, Lead Teacher, LTP Certified, Room 16
+- Susan Jeffries, Lead Teacher, LTP Certified, Room 14

-- Kendra Bucklin, Lead Teacher, DII Certified, Room 16
+Panduka Rice, Lead Teacher, Room 16